IamKay/100DaysOfCode/README.md

 * Day 68
   > Sunday was rest day.
 However i did a little html, and listened to some podcasts.
 So that counts as code too and i'm still in the challenge.

+* Day 69
+  > Completed my daily quota of html.
+Big news is that finally i'm starting the project now.
+I have an hour and a half for today's time.
+So good luck to me.